Vuzi/raspi-sensors/README.md

 ![](http://i.imgur.com/mFI8Agz.png)

 This project provides a web interface to monitor any raspberry pi sensor used, and stores data in a mongoDB database.

-## Note
-Note that, for now, root credentials are needed for any GPIO sensors because **wiringPi** needs it to access the GPIO bus, and because we need to access the i2c located in `/dev`.

 ## Disclaimer
 Every library used is the property of their respective owners and/or collaborators.